 Basis for Listing

-Botrychium rugulosum (St. Lawrence grapefern) is a small fern that grows in low, moist habitats in brushy or grassy areas and in forest openings.
+Botrychium rugulosum (St. Lawrence grapefern) is a small fern that grows in low and moist habitats in brushy or grassy areas and in forest openings.
 It is easily confused with two other Botrychium species and consequently has often been misidentified.
 When designated a threatened species in 1996, it was known from less than 20 locations in northern Minnesota (Laurentian Mixed Forest Province).
 Since that time, our understanding of the species’ habitat preferences has evolved, and nearly 50 additional populations have been discovered.
 Botrychium rugulosum is now known to be more widely distributed in Minnesota than was formerly believed (Eastern Broadleaf Forest Province), and threatened status is no longer necessary.
 However, given its vulnerability to habitat alteration and habitat succession, B. rugulosum was retained as a species of special concern in 2013.

 Biology / Life History